Bugles in the Afternoon: Plot

-A rivalry between two U.S. cavalry officers results in Capt.
-Kern Shafter being court-martialed for striking a fellow officer, Lt.
-Edward Garnett, with a saber.
+U.S. Cavalry officer Capt.
+Kern Shafter is court-martialed for stabbing fellow officer Lt.
+Edward Garnett with a saber.
 Shafter claims to have been defending the honor of his fiancée.
-The court-martial finds Shafter guilty as charged, and he is cashiered from the US Army.
+The court-martial finds Shafter guilty, and he is cashiered from the army.

-After his dismissal, Shafter drifts for a while and then decides to enlist in the Army as a private.
-He chooses to enlist at Fort Abraham Lincoln in the Dakota territory.
-On the trip to Fort Lincoln, he meets a woman, Josephine Russell, when both are waiting to board a stagecoach to Fargo.
-When they reach Bismarck in the Dakota territory, Shafter heads to Fort Abraham Lincoln and enlists in the 7th Cavalry.
-He is assigned to a company commanded by an old friend and former sergeant major, Capt.
-Myles Moylan, and given the rank of sergeant.
-He is pleased until he learns that Lt.
-Garnett too is at Fort Lincoln, and is now a captain and commander of one of the companies assigned to the fort.
+Shafter drifts and then enlists in the army as a private in the 7th Cavalry at Fort Abraham Lincoln in the Dakota Territory.
+On the trip there, he meets Josephine Russell.
+Shafter is assigned to a company commanded by old friend and former sergeant major Capt.
+Myles Moylan, and is given the rank of sergeant.
+Shafter learns that Lt.
+Garnett is also at Fort Lincoln and is now a captain and commander of one of its companies.

-Shafter makes friends with Private Donovan who was formerly a sergeant until he punched the Sergeant Major.
-The two of them are assigned to investigate the murder of local miners by Sioux tribesmen, leading to a dangerous encounter.
-When these risky missions continue, Capt.
-Moylan begins to realize that Garnett is deliberately putting Shafter at risk.
-Moylan puts into motion an effort to clear Shafter.
+Shafter befriends Private Donovan, who was formerly a sergeant until he punched a sergeant major.
+The men are assigned to investigate the murder of local miners by Sioux Indian tribesmen, leading to a dangerous encounter.
+After Moylan begins to realize that Garnett is deliberately placing Shafter at risk, Moylan attempts to clear Shafter.

-The feud escalates when Shafter discovers that Garnett also has romantic designs on Josephine.
-Unaware of the history between the two men, or of Garnett's true character, she feels that Shafter should be dealing with issues more reasonably.
+The feud escalates when Shafter discovers that Garnett is interested in Josephine.
+Unaware of the history between the men or of Garnett's true character, Josephine feels that Shafter should be dealing with issues more reasonably.
 She is angered when Shafter strikes Garnett.

 The soldiers leave with Lt.
 Col. George Armstrong Custer to engage the Sioux.
-Garnett deliberately puts Shafter, Donovan, and another soldier in danger by sending the three on a scouting mission, claiming there are no Sioux warriors in the vicinity despite having seen them through his binoculars.
-The three see their company fall back as they discover a large Sioux war party in their scouting area.
-After his friend Donovan is fatally wounded, Shafter is able to get back to his command, only to witness Custer's entire command killed in battle.
-Garnett pursues Shafter during a different skirmish with the Sioux, and the two scuffle until Shafter is knocked out by Garnett.
-Just as Garnett is about to drop a large rock on Shafter, a Sioux warrior fatally shoots Garnett.
-Capt.
-Moylan arrives and kills the warrior, and informs Shafter he saw the end of the fight with Garnett.
-The two then regroup with their command to fight the Sioux.
-Shafter is shot during this battle.
+Garnett deliberately places Shafter, Donovan and another soldier in danger by sending them on a scouting mission, claiming that there are no Sioux warriors in the vicinity, despite having seen them through his binoculars.
+The men see their company retreat as they discover a large Sioux war party in their scouting area.
+After his friend Donovan is fatally wounded, Shafter returns to his command, only to witness Custer's entire command killed in battle.
+Garnett pursues Shafter during another skirmish with the Sioux, and the men scuffle until Shafter is knocked unconscious by Garnett.
+Just as Garnett is about to drop a large rock on Shafter, a Sioux warrior fatally shoots him.
+Moylan arrives and kills the warrior and informs Shafter that he saw the end of the fight with Garnett.
+The men regroup with their command to fight the Sioux, but Shafter is shot during the battle.

 Shafter and Moylan survive.
-Thanks to Moylan, Shafter's reputation and rank of captain are restored, and Josephine now sees Shafter as the man she wants.
+Thanks to Moylan, Shafter's reputation and rank of captain are restored, and Josephine now sees Shafter as the man whom she wants.